With all the hustle, bustle and excitement happening, these Christmas Morning Sandwiches are perfect for feeding the family on this very busy day.

 We head upstairs to the dining room.
 Pans of sandwiches are placed on the table and everyone helps themselves.
 See, told you this would be easy.
 Our Christmas Morning Sandwiches tradition lives on.

-We have a few other traditions like rum and eggnog lattes, cranberry sauce and of course leaving out cookies for Santa (now taken over by the grandkids).
 In our house, the holidays are all about spending time together and our special family traditions.

 Hope you give this Christmas sandwich idea a try.
 It just might become your family tradition too.
 HAPPY HOLIDAYS!!